AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions:**

-* 1a.
-Missing/invalid class details
-  * 1a1.
-System shows specific validation errors and requests corrections.
-  * 1a2.
-Tutor corrects input.

-    Use case resumes at step 2.

 * 2a.
 Duplicate class (same class name)
   * 2a1.
 System shows an error and keeps the list unchanged. \
     Use case ends.